Python-SIP/sip/doc/annotations.rst

     used instead and name based type checking is not performed.

-.. typedef-annotation:: DocType

-    .. versionadded:: 4.10

-    .. deprecated:: 4.18
-        Use the :tanno:`TypeHint` annotation instead.

-    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the mapped type being defined.

 .. typedef-annotation:: Encoding

     This string annotation serves the same purpose as the :aanno:`Encoding`